tektechnologies/Instructor-Prep/201/class-14.md

     3. What are the results for teams who practice psychological safety?
 - white board the answers
-The screen recording is running, and we want it to pick up everyone's comments, so you will be walking around with the mircophone to ensure voices are picked up.
+The screen recording is running, and we want it to pick up everyone's comments, so you will be walking around with the microphone to ensure voices are picked up.
 Ensure this is all clear, and re-iterate the 3 prompts above to get it started.
 Segment the iPad into 2 sections with a line down the middle.
 Do not label the sections at the start.